haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/concepts/ui_comp_xmlconfig_structure.md

   </tr>
 </table>

-## Example of the basic UI components configuration structure
+## Example of the basic UI 组件 configuration structure

 {%highlight xml%}

 <form>
     <arguments name=“data”>
-        // The old arbitrary structure that declares the configuration of the Form component
+        // The old arbitrary structure that declares the configuration of the 表单组件
     </arguments>
     <settings>
-        // The new strict structure that declares the configuration of the Form component
+        // The new strict structure that declares the configuration of the 表单组件
     </settings>
     <fieldset name=“fieldsetName”>
         <arguments name=“data”>